Automated Reinforcement Learning: An Overview: Markov Decision Process Components

-where $\Gamma$ is a projection operator onto the set of distributions, $d$ is a distance measure, $\mathcal{D}^{\pi}_{\mathcal{I}^\pi}$ is a distribution over all states and actions that their advantage value is positive.
-In order to minimize the distance between two distributions, Implicit Quantile Network \cite{dabney2018implicit} is employed by using Wasserstein distance metric.
-DPO algorithm is incorporated in Generative Actor Critic that contains four neural networks for policy, delayed policy, value network and action-value network.
+where $\Gamma$ is a projection operator onto the set of distributions, $d$ is a distance measure, $\mathcal{D}^{\pi}_{\mathcal{I}^\pi}$ is a distribution over all states, and actions that their advantage value is positive.
+In order to minimize the distance between two distributions, Implicit Quantile Network \cite{dabney2018implicit} is employed by using the Wasserstein distance metric.